 - The Bucy Endowed Chair in Physics

-J. Fred Bucy is one of the most distinguished alumni of the Department of Physics and of Texas Tech University. + More
+J. Fred Bucy is one of the most distinguished alumni of the Department of Physics and Astronomy and of Texas Tech University. + More

 He was born 1929 in Tahoka, TX.
 He received a B.S. in Engineering Physics from Texas Tech in 1951.
 He then became an associate research physicist in the Defense Research Laboratories of U.T.-Austin.
 He received his MS. in Physics from U.T.-Austin in 1952.
 He then joined Texas Instruments (TI) and was assigned to the Central Research Laboratories in Dallas, with responsibility for development of geophysical instrumentation including the development of the first solid state seismic system in 1958.
 He then became manager of the program to develop the first integrated seismic digital system.
 In 1963, Mr. Bucy became a TI corporate vice president.
 In 1967, he was promoted to head of TI's Semiconductor–Components Division and corporate group vice president.
 He continued moving up in TI in the 1970's and 1980's.
 At his retirement in 1985, Mr. Bucy was President, Chief Executive Officer and Director of TI.
 After his retirement, he was appointed by the Governor of Texas as Chair of the Texas National Research Laboratory Commission, which promoted the building the $11 billion Superconducting Super Collider, near Waxahache, TX.
 (Later killed by Congress).
 Mr. Bucy holds several patents and has been a Trustee of Southwest Research Institute.
 In the 1980's, he was Chair of the TTU Board of Regents.
 Later, he became a member of the Texas Higher Education Coordinating Board Advisory Committee on Research.
 He is still a member of the executive committee of the Solid State Products Division of the Electronic Industries Association and a member of the Defense Science Board of the Department of Defense.
 He has received both Distinguished Alumnus and Distinguished Engineer Awards from Texas Tech University and was awarded an honorary Doctor of Science by TTU in 1994.
 He has also received numerous professional honors and awards.
 Among others, he is a fellow of the Institute of Electrical and Electronics Engineers and a member of National Academy of Engineers.
 He currently is a director of Intrusion, Inc., a Security Software and Services company in Richardson, TX.